jbush001/NyuziToolchain/README.md

 This is a port of LLVM and the clang compiler an experimental GPGPU architecture (https://github.com/jbush001/GPGPU).
-It's currently a work in progress and only partially functional.

 ## To build:

-### Create a build directory outside the llvm/ directory (usually at the same level)
+### Create a build directory within the llvm/ directory

 <pre>
 mkdir build